 The anti-discrimination laws enacted in 1968 and after, cover explicit statements of discrimination (i.e. a job advertisement that states “whites only”), but what about other forms of more implicit discrimination?
 What if an employer doesn’t ever state that a job is open to “whites only”, but rather finds some way to only show the job ad to light skinned candidates?
 For a long time, the threat of that type of discrimination was relatively low, as the means of distributing that type of message to a filtered audience were limited in scope.
 Newspapers, radio stations, and television shows might appeal to a certain demographic over another, but anyone was free to consume whichever content they chose.

 In 2009, Facebook introduced advanced ad targeting, allowing companies to choose from language and geographical options for their ads.
 And it made sense; why spend costly ad dollars on consumers who can’t read your message, or are in a market where your product is not available?
 Now in 2017, advertisers can choose to show their ads based on a host of metrics including geography, age, gender, language, as well as interest and behavioral patterns.
-That type of targeting has made the social network a giant in the digital advertising space, raking in around 20% of global digital ad spend in Q4 2016 – worth about $3.4 billion in revenue.
+That type of targeting has made the social network a giant in the digital advertising space, with Facebook raking in 16.9 billion in advertising revenue by the end of the final quarter in 2018.

 Should these restrictions apply to more than just housing and employment?